seanmiddleditch/libtelnet/README.md

    Also note the presence of both event->neg.telopt and event->neg.telopt_extended fields.
 The former is an unsigned char, and hence only supports the "regular" TELNET options 0-255.
-The latter is a short, and supports TELNET options on the Extended Options List (256-511) as described in RFC861, as well as the regular options 0-255.
+The latter is a int, and supports TELNET options on the Extended Options List (256-511) as described in RFC861, as well as the regular options 0-255.
 When an negotiation command regarding an EXOPL option is received, the event->neg.telopt field will be set